ilios/user-guide/programs/add-program-year.md

 * Leadership - Directors
 * Vocabulary Terms

-Matriculation Year and Cohort will be assigned automatically to the values associated with the selected Academic Year based on program duration (years).
+Matriculation Year and Cohort title will be assigned automatically to the values associated with the selected Academic Year based on program duration (years).

 ![add program year - start](../images/programs/program_years/add_program_year_start.png)